Malmö Mosque: Capacity and community size

-The mosque is well-attended, both by Muslims from Scania and Copenhagen, Denmark.
+The mosque is attended by Muslims from Scania and Copenhagen, Denmark.
 The mosque was expanded in response to the growing Muslim population of the 1980s.
 Today, the mosque is too small to satisfy the needs of the Muslim community in the city and region, which according to the Islamic Center stand at 45,000 and 100,000, respectively.
 Around 1,000 individuals attend the Friday prayers, and the mosque accommodates over 70,000 visitors per year.

 There are over 130 languages spoken among the members of the organization.

 School

 The charter school is called Ögårdsskolan and was opened in 2000.
 It follows the Swedish curriculum but has an Islamic orientation.
 It is open for everyone.
 As of 2019, the school has approximately 250 students from preschool class to primary school until age class six of nine.